 - Stephen Colbert was discussing how some soap operas are now including (obscenely obvious) product placement, and the segment rapidly devolved into this with the appearance of his evil twin.

 - SCTV's ongoing soap opera parody The Days of the Week was a surprisingly understated example of this trope.

 - A Bit of Fry and Laurie has a sketch that purports to be an Australian soap opera.
 It gets increasingly surreal, ending with Fry's character admitting to Laurie's that they've been having an affair ("You mean we've been sleeping together all this time... behind my back?") and then giving as an excuse that he'd just discovered that he was his own father.

-- A season 7 episode of 7th Heaven had Eric, who was off from work recovering after open-heart surgery, sitting around the house watching a soap opera about a woman named Maria alien DNA in her stomach.
+- A season 7 episode of 7th Heaven had Eric, who was off from work recovering after open-heart surgery, sitting around the house watching a soap opera about a woman named Maria with alien DNA in her stomach.

-- Spoof news programme The Day Today does occasional features on The Bureau, a spoof soap opera set in a bureau-de-change of all places, where the staff all sleep with each other, get savagely beaten up, take drug overdoses and get fired as a matter of routine.
+- Spoof news programme The Day Today does occasional features on The Bureau, a spoof soap opera set in a bureau-de-change of all places, where the staff all sleep with each other, get savagely beaten up, have drug overdoses and get fired as a matter of routine.
 All in less than 6 minutes of clips.